liferay/liferay-docs/develop/learning-paths/mobile/articles/05-creating-get-entries-screenlet/04-creating-the-screenlet-class.markdown

     }

 That's it!
 Now you're ready to use the Get Entries Screenlet alongside the Get Guestbooks Screenlet.
-The follwing articles conclude with both Screenlets working together in harmony.
+The following articles conclude with both Screenlets working together in harmony.